 Just a little bit larger in terms of size and shape than a USB memory stick, this loupe for examining precious gems opens to reveal three magnifying lenses of, variously, 10x, 20x and 30x strengths.
 While it's small enough to slip into a top pocket, it’s not so small that's it's fiddly to operate.
 Best of all, the three LR44 batteries required to power its LEDs are included, as is a leather effect ‘travel sleeve’.

 The lenses are angle adjustable and detachable, as is the headband, plus the integral light can be tilted to enable a better view.
 Being a headset, the only downside is it’s larger and bulkier than most loupe solutions.
 But for what it is, it's still lightweight and economically built.
-A case and cleaning cloth is included.(opens in new tab)
+A case for the lenses and cleaning cloth is included.

 Another hands-free, head-mounted loupe, this doesn’t cost much more than the Fancii option (above), or weigh much more than it either.
 Like that model, this Carson headset comes with an adjustable fabric headband and LED lamp.
 Here, though, it's removable, allowing it to act as a free standing light source if necessary.

 The four clip-on goggle-like lenses provided –1.5x, 2x, 2.5x and 3x – can also be adjusted upwards of 85° if they are not needed for magnification.
 Powered by three LEDs, the lamp can also be adjusted 30 degrees either right or left and about 90 degrees up and down.

 The only fly in the ointment is that you’ll need to provide the three AA batteries required to power the lights yourself as they’re not included in the box.